 Dane County continues to work toward the goal to be carbon-free by 2050.
 Partnering with local businesses, agriculture, and municipalities, Dane County is committed to developing initiatives that not only reduce our climate impact, but also provide new employment and revenue opportunities for our rural and urban communities.

 Dane County has installed a system at its landfill that converts landfill biogas to renewable natural gas (RNG).
 The first of its kind in the nation, the $28 million facility is estimated to generate enough revenue to pay back the cost of the project in just a few years.

 One of the largest solar projects in Wisconsin will be located on 57 acres at the Dane County Regional Airport.
 More than 20,000 solar panels will generate 9 megawatts of renewable electricity— enough to meet 25% of the electricity used by all county-owned facilities.

-The Dane County OECC has created a white paper on green infrastructure.
+Our office issued a white paper on green infrastructure.
 The paper describes various kinds of green infrastructure options and highlights innovative projects across the Midwest and around the world.
 We've also compiled a list of vendors with expertise in green infrastructure.

 Recent flooding has had a major impact on our communities, causing millions of dollars of damage.
 Climate change will increase the frequency of severe storms.
 Find out what steps Dane County is taking to mitigate flood risk.

 Our interactive map showcases Dane County's clean energy and land conservation projects.
 Learn about the many ways we're already reducing carbon pollution.

 Did you know that Dane County is a leader in Wisconsin when it comes to publicly-owned solar installations?
 These projects provide clean energy jobs while significantly reducing carbon dioxide emissions.